As a Photographer, Good communication is the key to getting better poses -Modelling Photography Tips

 Give Space

 There are a lot of people on the sets involved in different aspects of the production.
 Ensure that they are not very dominating unnecessarily.
-Only the crew directly involved should be around and this is helpful irrespective of the kind of shoot you are doing. people in general do get nervous in front of the camera and it its a challenging shoot, this makes it all the more difficult and uncomfortable. the communication should strictly be between the Photographer and the model and any suggestions of idea may go through the Photographer only.
+Only the crew directly involved should be around and this is helpful irrespective of the kind of shoot you are doing.
+People in general do get nervous in front of the camera and if its a challenging shoot, this makes it all the more difficult and uncomfortable. the communication should strictly be between the Photographer and the model and any suggestions or ideas may go through the Photographer only.
 Photographer in his discretion can take a quick decision if the suggestions which ever source these may be coming form, have to be implemented or not.

 Experiment and collaborate